KnightDark376/Detect-Face/README.md

-# NhanDien
+# Detect
-Nhận diện khuôn mặt với opencv
+Detect face with opencv